Bacteria: Extracellular structures

 Around the outside of the cell membrane is the cell wall.
 Bacterial cell walls are made of peptidoglycan (also called murein), which is made from polysaccharide chains cross-linked by peptides containing D-amino acids.
 Bacterial cell walls are different from the cell walls of plants and fungi, which are made of cellulose and chitin, respectively.
 The cell wall of bacteria is also distinct from that of archaea, which do not contain peptidoglycan.
 The cell wall is essential to the survival of many bacteria, and the antibiotic penicillin (produced by a fungus called Penicillium) is able to kill bacteria by inhibiting a step in the synthesis of peptidoglycan.

 There are broadly speaking two different types of cell wall in bacteria, that classify bacteria into Gram-positive bacteria and Gram-negative bacteria.
 The names originate from the reaction of cells to the Gram stain, a long-standing test for the classification of bacterial species.

+The exterior of Pseudomonas, a genus of Gram-negative Bacteria.

 Gram-positive bacteria possess a thick cell wall containing many layers of peptidoglycan and teichoic acids.
 In contrast, Gram-negative bacteria have a relatively thin cell wall consisting of a few layers of peptidoglycan surrounded by a second lipid membrane containing lipopolysaccharides and lipoproteins.
 Most bacteria have the Gram-negative cell wall, and only members of the Bacillota group and actinomycetota (previously known as the low G+C and high G+C Gram-positive bacteria, respectively) have the alternative Gram-positive arrangement.
 These differences in structure can produce differences in antibiotic susceptibility; for instance, vancomycin can kill only Gram-positive bacteria and is ineffective against Gram-negative pathogens, such as Haemophilus influenzae or Pseudomonas aeruginosa.
 Some bacteria have cell wall structures that are neither classically Gram-positive or Gram-negative.
 This includes clinically important bacteria such as mycobacteria which have a thick peptidoglycan cell wall like a Gram-positive bacterium, but also a second outer layer of lipids.

 In many bacteria, an S-layer of rigidly arrayed protein molecules covers the outside of the cell.
 This layer provides chemical and physical protection for the cell surface and can act as a macromolecular diffusion barrier.
 S-layers have diverse functions and are known to act as virulence factors in Campylobacter species and contain surface enzymes in Bacillus stearothermophilus.